Intrinsic Dimension Estimation Using Wasserstein Distances: Application of Techniques to GANs

 In this section, we note that our techniques are not confined to the realm of dimension estimation and, in fact, readily apply to other problems.
 As an example, consider the unsupervised learning problem of generative modeling, where we suppose that there are samples $X_1, \dots, X_n \sim \pp$ independent and we wish to produce a sample $\widehat{X} \sim \widehat{\pp}$ such that $\widehat{\pp}$ and $\pp$ are close.
 Statistically, this problem can be expressed by fixing a class of distributions $\mathcal{P}$ and using the data to choose $\widehat{\mu} \in \mathcal{P}$ such that $\widehat{\mu}$ is in some sense close to $\pp$.
 For computational reasons, one wishes $\mathcal{P}$ to contain distributions from which it is computationally efficient to sample; in practice, $\mathcal{P}$ is usually the class of pushforwards of a multi-variate Gaussian distribution by some deep neural network class $\mathcal{G}$.
 While our statistical results include this setting, they are not restricted and apply for general classes of distributions $\mathcal{P}$.

 In order to make the problem more precise, we require some notion of distance between distributions.
-We use the notion of the Integral Probability Metric \cite{muller1997integral,sriperumbudur2012empirical} associated to a Holder ball $C_B^\alpha (\Omega)$, as defined above.
-We suppose that $\supp \pp \subset \Omega$ and we abbreviate the corresponding IPM distance by $d_{\alpha, B}$.
+We use the notion of the Integral Probability Metric \citep{muller1997integral,sriperumbudur2012empirical} associated to a H{\"o}lder ball $C_B^\beta (\Omega)$, as defined above.
+We suppose that $\supp \pp \subset \Omega$ and we abbreviate the corresponding IPM distance by $d_{\beta, B}$.
 Given the empirical distribution $P_n$, the GAN that we study can be expressed as